simonvh/gimmemotifs-manuscript/manuscript.md

 measure of database quality, we evaluated how well motifs from different databases can classify ChIP-seq peaks from background sequences using the GimmeMotifs tool `gimme roc`.
 We downloaded ChIP-seq peaks from ReMap 2018 [@LBF5EBTh], and selected all TFs with at least 1,000 peaks.
+When a data set contained more than 5,000 peaks we randomly selected 5,000 peaks for the analysis.
 We then evaluated 8 motif databases to test how well they could distinguish peaks from random genomic sequences.
+We included
-When a data set contained more than 5,000 peaks we randomly selected 5,000 peaks for the analysis.
-We included the following databases: JASPAR 2018 vertebrate [@XrrO63jn], SwissRegulon [@WubLhyiX], Homer [@14naBuW39], Factorbook [@YuvogFWT], the ENCODE motifs from Kheradpour et al.
+the following databases: JASPAR 2018 vertebrate [@XrrO63jn], SwissRegulon [@WubLhyiX], Homer [@14naBuW39], Factorbook [@YuvogFWT], the ENCODE motifs from Kheradpour et al.
 [@jUNvk96Q], HOCOMOCO [@1FStCACaF], the RSAT
-clustered motifs [@Pfmfeewp] and the motif database created by Madsen et al.  [@X6uuBgy].
+clustered motifs [@Pfmfeewp] and the IMAGE motif database created by Madsen et al.  [@X6uuBgy].
+We compared these databases to the non-redundant vertebrate motif database included with GimmeMotifs (v5.0, see Methods).
 Figure 1A shows distribution of the ROC AUC (area under the curve for the Receiver Operator Curve) of the best motif per database for all 294 transcription factors in a box plot.
 There is generally a wide